-When planning your visit to Disneyland Paris you have to consider that it rains a lot in Paris, so it is a good idea to check the weather before your visit; you can visit the park when it rains, but you will not enjoy it as much.
-It is also advisable to avoid the hottest days, which also coincide with the peak season (summer).
-As for days of the week, the same rule applies as for other tourist sites: avoid weekends and holidays.
+When planning your visit to Disneyland Paris you have to keep in mind that it rains a lot in Paris, so it is a good idea to check the weather before your visit; you can visit the park when it rains, but you will not enjoy it as much.
+It is also advisable to avoid the hottest days, which also coincide with the high season (summer).
+As for days of the week, the same rule applies to other tourist sites: avoid weekends and holidays.

 How to get there

 The Disney parks are far from the center of Paris, but you can easily get there by the RER (Paris train network).
 Taking line A (red) is the last stop and is announced in all train stations; it will take you about 45 minutes from the center of Paris.

 The real problem is usually getting back, as after the ride you may want to stay for dinner in some of the restaurants outside the park and, even if you don't, you will have to run so that the train doesn't close as trains don't run in the early morning in Paris.

 I recommend you book a private shuttle to and from Disneyland in advance.
 This will help you avoid last-minute rush and crowds when entering the park in the morning.